Last updated: May 26, 2023

 For current hours of operation and to learn more about The Old North Church's tours and programs, please visit The Old North Church website.

-Old North Church is a National Parks of Boston partner site operated by Old North Foundation of Boston.
+Old North Church is a National Parks of Boston partner site operated by Old North Illuminated.

 Old North's sanctuary is accessible.
 Note: To avoid steps in the courtyard while following the Freedom Trail from downtown, you will have to make a left at Unity St., take the right on to Tileston St., then make a right on to Salem St.